 Eligibility requirement for school or institution

-To benefit from Children Education Allowance, a child has to study in the institution or school recognised by the Central Government, State Government, or any other UT Government.
-The educational authority can also recognise the educational institute with jurisdiction over the institute.
+To benefit from Children Education Allowance, a child should be studying in an institution or school recognised by the Central Government, State Government, or any other Union Territory Government.
+Educational authorities can recognise the educational institute with jurisdiction over the institute.

-The condition also applies to the children who study in the lower and upper kindergarten.
+The condition is also applied to children studying in the lower and upper kindergarten.

 Eligibility requirement for children

-There is no minimum age prescribed to claim the benefit of children’s education allowance for the nursery children.
-Such age is also not prescribed for the physically or specially challenged child.
+A minimum age is not prescribed to claim the benefit of children’s education allowance for the nursery children.
+Such age is not prescribed for physically or specially challenged children.

 Educational allowances for the central government employees

-The children education allowance gets paid to the employees of the central government.
-This allowance also includes the employees of the central government from Nepal and Bhutan and those employees whose children are studying abroad.
-But for receiving the benefit of the Children Education Allowance, there is a need for a certificate by the Indian Mission in a specific country that recognises the educational institute.
+Children Education Allowance is paid to the employees of the central government.
+This allowance also includes the employees of the central government from Nepal and Bhutan and employees whose children are studying abroad.
+However, for receiving Children Education Allowance, a certificate should be obtained from the Indian Mission in a specific country that recognises the educational institute.

-A tax deduction other than the Children’s Education Fee can get claimed on the tuition fee paid by the parents.
-The deduction can get claimed for any of the fees paid at the time of admission or at any other time to the registered school or college, or university.
-Under the Income Tax Act‘s Section 80C, a tax deduction can get claimed for full-time education.
-This Tax Deduction can get claimed by both salaried and self-employed individuals.
+A tax deduction other than the Children’s Education Fee can be claimed on the tuition fee paid by the parents.
+The deduction can be claimed for any of the fees paid at the time of admission or at any other time to the registered school or college, or university.
+Under the Income Tax Act‘s Section 80C, a tax deduction can be claimed for full-time education.
+This tax deduction can be claimed by both salaried and self-employed individuals.

 Eligibility for tuition fee tax deduction

-The tax deduction can get claimed only by the individual who satisfies the condition for eligibility.
+Tax deduction can be claimed only by the individual satisfying the condition for eligibility.
 The condition for eligibility for tax deduction are as follows:

-- Individual Assesses Only: The tax deduction can only get claimed by individual assesses and not by Hindu Undivided Families or Corporates.
+- Individual assesses only: Tax deduction can only be claimed by individual assesses and not by Hindu Undivided Families or Corporates.

 - Limit: The maximum limit permissible under Section 80C of the Income Tax Act, 1961 is Rs.
-1.5 Lakhs.
+1.5 lakhs.
 An assessee can claim the tax deduction only for two children.
-When both parents are taxpayers, the tax deduction can be for 4 children.
+When both parents are taxpayers, tax deduction can be for four children.

-- Child Education Only: The tax benefit can only get claimed towards educating the child.
-The fees for educating anyone else cannot get included in tax deductions.
+- Child education only: The tax benefit can only be claimed towards educating the child.
+The fees for educating anyone else cannot be included in tax deductions.

-Educational expenses that cannot get claimed under tax deduction
+Educational expenses that cannot be claimed under tax deduction

 - A tax deduction cannot be available for any other fees other than tuition fees.

-- A tax deduction cannot get claimed for any fees paid to avail of the part-time course.
+- A tax deduction cannot be claimed for any fees paid to avail of the part-time course.

-- A tax deduction cannot get claimed for school fees paid for the spouse or another person other than the child.
+- A tax deduction cannot be claimed for school fees paid for the spouse or another person other than the child.

-- A tax deduction cannot get claimed if the fees are paid to any foreign institutes, even for the child’s education.
+- A tax deduction cannot be claimed if the fees are paid to any foreign institutes, even for the child’s education.

-How to claim the tax benefit on tuition fees paid for children
+How to claim tax benefit on tuition fees paid for children

-To claim the tax benefit on the tuition fees, the following steps should get followed:
+To claim the tax benefit on the tuition fees, the following steps should be followed: